Adjusted financial statements are crucial when selling a business.

 - The business’s depreciation and amortization expense

-Once you have all of this information, you can input it into the calculator and get an accurate number.
+Once you have all this information, you can input it into the calculator to get an accurate result.
 This is the best way to ensure that you are calculating Adjusted SDE correctly.

-If you want to learn more about how to calculate Adjusted SDE, or if you need help with your calculations, contact us today.
-We would be happy to help you get the accurate number for your business especially if you are planning to list your business for sale in the next 6 to 12 months, and looking to find its worth in California.
+If you would like to learn more about calculating Adjusted SDE or require assistance with your calculations, don’t hesitate to get in touch with us today.
+We would be happy to help you obtain the accurate number for your business, especially if you are planning to list it for sale within the next 6 to 12 months and are looking to determine its worth in California.

-Contacting a certified business broker in California is always the best way to ensure accuracy in important financial calculations.
-At Rogerson Business Services in Sacramento, northern California, we would be happy to help you get the accurate number for your business -reach out today!
+Contacting a certified business broker in California is always the best way to ensure accuracy in critical financial calculations.
+At Rogerson Business Services, we’d be happy to help you find the accurate number for your business – reach out today!

-Still, have more questions about adjusted SDE or how it’s calculated?
-Check out our blog post: SDE Adjustments to Make Before Selling Your Business in California.
-This post covers everything you need to know about adjusted SDE and provides a detailed walkthrough of the calculation.
+Do you still have questions about adjusted SDE or how it’s calculated?
+Check out our blog post, SDE Adjustments to Make Before Selling Your Business in California.
+This post covers everything you need to know about adjusted SDE, providing a detailed walkthrough of the calculation.

-Or, contact us for a consultation.
-We’d be happy to chat with you about your business in California and answer any questions you have.
+Alternatively, contact us to schedule a consultation.
+We’d be happy to discuss your business in California and answer any questions you have.

 Are there any other factors that you should consider when calculating Adjusted SDE for your business?

-The answer is yes, and those other factors are called SDE calculations.
-SDE calculations take into account a number of different factors that can impact your business, including things like inventory levels, accounts receivable, and accounts payable.
+The answer is yes, and those other factors are referred to as SDE calculations.
+SDE calculations take into account several key factors that can impact your business, including inventory levels, accounts receivable, and accounts payable.

 To do an SDE calculation, you’ll need to gather some financial information about your business.
 This includes your income statement, balance sheet, and cash flow statement.
 You’ll also need to know your business’s tax rate and the value of your inventory.

-If you’re thinking about selling your business in certain industries such as manufacturing, construction, business services, trucking, wholesale, and distribution, or if you’re just curious about its business value, calculating Adjusted SDE is a great place to start.
+If you’re considering selling your business in specific industries, such as manufacturing, construction, business services, trucking, wholesale, or distribution, or if you’re simply curious about its business value, calculating Adjusted SDE is a great place to start.
 It will give you a good idea of what your business is worth and how much you should be able to sell it for.

 So, if you’re ready to calculate your Adjusted SDE, gather up your financial information and get started!
-And, if you have any questions, be sure to ask your accountant or business broker.
-They can help you make sure you’re doing everything correctly.
+If you have any questions, please consult your accountant or business broker.
+They can help ensure you’re doing everything correctly.

 Final Take

-If you want to sell your business in California, or just get an idea of its worth, calculating your company’s SDE is a great place to start.
+Calculating your company’s SDE is a great place to start if you want to sell your business in California or just get an idea of its worth.
 You can use an SDE calculator with your business’s financial information to get started.
-If you have any questions, ask your accountant or business broker in California for help.
+Consult with your accountant or business broker in California if you have any questions.

-For your business to be valued and sold successfully in 2022, you should hire an experienced business intermediary near you who can drive an accurate business valuation by applying proper accounting and valuation practices like the adjusted or normalized net income among many other means of properly calculating a business value.
+For your business to be valued and sold successfully, you should hire an experienced business intermediary near you who can drive an accurate business valuation by applying proper accounting and valuation practices, such as adjusted or normalized net income, among many other means of correctly calculating a business value.